 Jeronimo Pena began cutting firewood on Mingus Mountain about 1920.
 Throughout his life he shunned life's conveniences.
 No running water.
 No electricity.
 He never owned a truck and refused to use a chainsaw.
 He preferred his burros and a crosscut.
 But he could always be depended on to deliver a full, tightly packed cord of wood at a fair price.
 At over 80 years of age, the last of this hardy breed died in his cabin in the fall of 1957.

-The wire line and anchor which I had heard about on other sites
+The wire line and anchor which I had heard about on other sites I knew we were on the right trail at this point!

 I wasn't 100% sure that I had the right trail.
 Or even area.
 I had spent weeks pouring over Google Earth looking for this cabin.
 But as we started off, all the waypoints I had saved in my GaiaGPS app hit perfectly on point!
 There was a faint trail, we found the old line and land anchor, and we followed it in and up.
 As we came to the area which indicated that the cabin was there, we couldn't see it.
 I knew it was well hidden, and Santi decided to scout the area a bit.
 We heard him holler "I found barrels!" and then next "I found it!".
 So we scrambled up after him, all of us getting stuck and scratched by the sticker bushes everywhere.
 But it was worth it.
 Worth every single scratch.